k-caps/scripts/db/Postgres/create_extension_security_definer.md

 GRANT USAGE ON schema dbaas to <client username>;
 ```

-Then to create ab extension as a non superuser, you will be able to run the following:
+Then to create an extension as a non superuser, you will be able to run the following:

 `select dbaas.create_extension('pgcrypto','hstore','jsquery');`